 Another set of virtual cameras provide the ability to receive image data over the ethernet port.
-In this case, a computer transmits a set of image pairs to the SP1 and then receives the processing results over the same network.
+In this case a computer has to transmit a set of image pairs to the SP1, and it then receives the processing results over the same network.
 Please note that this significantly increases the required network bandwidth.
 The bandwidth usage can be reduced by transferring image data at a lower frame rate.
-It is recommended to always use TCP as underlying network protocol when performing network image transfer, in order to avoid dropped frames.
+It is highly recommended to always use TCP as underlying network protocol when performing network image transfer, in order to avoid dropped frames.